Oath: Chronicles of Empire and Exile: Gameplay

-In Oath, 1-6 players compete in an asymmetric game, taking upon the role of individuals who are trying to rule a fantasy land.
-One Chancellor player begins with significant control over eight Sites which are divided between three regions: the Cradle, the Provinces and the Hinterland.
-The other players start with an Exile character that can eventually become a Citizen.
-Everyone has the same major actions; they may search the deck, muster troops, trade favor and secrets (the two main currencies in the game), recover relics, campaign militarily against enemies, and travel across the board.
-Through the use of Denizen cards that can be picked up throughout the game, players are given access to unique powers.
-For games with only one or two players, the game includes an automated version of the Chancellor, the Clockwork Prince.
+In Oath, 1-6 players compete, taking upon the role of individuals who are trying to rule a fantasy land.
+Every player has the same major actions; they may search the deck, muster troops, trade favor and secrets (the two main currencies in the game), recover relics and banners, campaign militarily against enemies, and travel across the board.
+These actions are limited by a player's Supply, which changes based on the size of their army.
+Through the use of the almost 200 Denizen cards that can be picked up throughout the game, players are given access to unique powers.